 When the head stonemason arrived back and saw the craftsmanship that undoubtedly overshadowed his own, he killed him with a mallet, right on the spot.

-Legends like this along with the intricate carvings found throughout Rosslyn Chapel are what make it so incredibly unique.
+Legends like this along with the intricate carvings found throughout Rosslyn Chapel are what makes it so incredibly unique.

 After you tour the inside of Rosslyn Chapel, be sure to take time to walk the chapel grounds.